Plano Campus Open House

 Micro-Credentials for Manufacturing.
 Partner to industry, Accredited skills, Hands-on training, Stackable learning; Success Accredited Certification, Growth, Career Advancement, Comptetitive Workforce; Learner; Employers

-Employers – stay competitive in a fast-moving world with inhouse Industrial Maintenance expertise.
+Employers – stay competitive in a fast-moving world with in-house Industrial Maintenance expertise.

 At the crossroad of education and industry.